hpdobrica/digital-garden-public/Software Failure.md

 date: 04-02-2025
 ---

 Software failure happens when a system as a whole stops providing expected service to its user.
-For [[Reliability]], it's important to distinguish between failures and [[Software Fault|faults]].
+For [[Reliability]], it's important to distinguish between failures and faults ([[Software Fault]]).

-Failures happen as a consequence of [[Software Fault|faults]] that haven't been dealt with.
+Failures happen as a consequence of faults that haven't been dealt with.

 -----